Site Settings – Members

 3. You’ll be redirected to the rule creation page of the automation feature where the selected segment is the audience of the rule.

-Read the automation article to learn more about how to create different rules.
+Read the automation article to learn more about how to create automations.

 Edit, duplicate and remove a segment